Body found in search for missing teenager Imogen Tothill

-Officers searching for the missing teenager Imogen Tothill have found a body, Cheshire police have said.
+Officers searching for missing teenager Imogen Tothill have found a body, Cheshire police have said.

+Detectives are not treating the 17-year-old’s death as suspicious and formal identification of the body is yet to take place.

+In a statement released on Wednesday afternoon, Cheshire Constabulary said: “Officers searching for a missing teenage girl from Holmes Chapel have sadly found a body.

-Earlier on Wednesday, detectives said they were “increasingly concerned” for the welfare of the 17-year-old.
+Earlier on Wednesday, detectives said they were “increasingly concerned” for the teenager’s welfare.

-Imogen failed to return home after leaving a property in Chapel, Cheshire on Tuesday, 8 February.
+Imogen failed to return after leaving her family home in Cheshire on Tuesday, 8 February.

 Family members said her disappearance was “totally out of character”.